-30. Information for this systematization was provided by professionals from the team of IAC: Amanda de Lima Silva and Karina Ikeda -, both social advisors -, and Jorge Henrique Alves, the professional responsible for technical assistance in agricultural development.
-31. The Green Revolution is considered to be a set of technology transfer initiatives aimed at increasing agricultural production worldwide that were constructed on the basis of the argument that they would combat world hunger.
+^{30.} Information for this systematization was provided by professionals from the team of IAC: Amanda de Lima Silva and Karina Ikeda -, both social advisors -, and Jorge Henrique Alves, the professional responsible for technical assistance in agricultural development.

+^{31.} The Green Revolution is considered to be a set of technology transfer initiatives aimed at increasing agricultural production worldwide that were constructed on the basis of the argument that they would combat world hunger.
 The discourse that is behind the intervention strategies fuels the idea that food production must be increased, neglecting other factors that should be taken into account, such as the level of access to quality food by all social groups, as well as the distribution or concentration of wealth and power in societies around the globe, whether they be "developed" or "third world" countries.
 This model has been associated with chemical fertilizers, agrochemicals, and controlled water-supply (usually involving irrigation), as well as newer methods of cultivation that involve mechanization.
-All of these together were seen at that time as a "package of practices and instruments" that supersede 'traditional' technology for agricultural production represents the basis of "agrobusiness" - monopolized by large enterprises that control a diversity of products: industrialized food and transgenics, pharmaceutical remedies, among others.
+All of these together were seen at that time as a "package of practices and instruments" that supersede 'traditional' technology and are to be adopted as a whole.
+The belief in high levels of technology for agricultural production represents the basis of "agrobusiness" - monopolized by large enterprises that control a diversity of products: industrialized food and transgenics, pharmaceutical remedies, among others.